 What to wear to go wine tasting

 After a satisfying lunch, we continued our winery tour.
 Next stop was Gundlach Bundschu, one of the oldest wineries in the area.
 This place was definitely more casual and rustic than Gloria Ferrer.
 The price of the wines was also slightly higher so we skipped wine here and enjoyed the beautiful grounds instead.
-What I love about this winery is that they have a public picnic area: you just have to buy a bottle of wine and the table is all yours.
+What I love about this winery is that they have a public picnic area: you just have to buy a bottle of wine and the table is all yours for as long as you want.

 Scribe Winery, which is next door, is also a great place to visit.
 Unfortunately for us, the parking lot was full so we couldn’t try the wine but I read great reviews about this winery.